Crate yara_x_parser

 Expand description

-Parses YARA source code and produces a Concrete Syntax Tree (CST) or an Abstract Syntax Tree (AST).
+Parses YARA source code and produces either a Concrete Syntax Tree (CST) or an Abstract Syntax Tree (AST).

-A CST is a structured representation of the source code that retains all its details, including punctuation, spacing, comments, etc. Each node in the CST corresponds to a GrammarRule (a rule in YARA’s grammar).
+A CST (also known as a lossless syntax tree) is a structured representation of the source code that retains all its details, including punctuation, spacing, comments, etc. The CST is appropriate for traversing the source code as it appears in its original form.

-The CST is appropriate for traversing the structure of the code as it appears in its original form.
-Typical uses of CSTs are code formatters, documentation generators, source code analysis, etc. One of the limitations of the CST is that it doesn’t know about operator’s associativity or precedence rules.
+Typical uses of CSTs are code formatters, documentation generators, source code analysis tools, etc. One of the limitations of the CST is that it doesn’t know about operator’s associativity or precedence rules.
 Expressions appear in the CST as they are in the source code, without any attempt from the parser to group them according to operator precedence rules.

 In the other hand, an AST is a simplified, more abstract representation of the code.
 The AST drops comments, spacing and syntactic details and focus on the code semantics.
 When building an AST, operator precedence rules are applied, providing a more accurate representation of expressions.